 Moles are born naked and helpless.
 The pink babies are suckled for four weeks by their mother.
-During this time, they grow quickly, growing to half their adult size and developing fur.
+During this time, they increase, growing to half their adult size and developing fur.

 Young moles spend a lot of time moving above ground, trying to find a new territory.
 Many are preyed upon by birds, especially owls and other birds of prey.

 If they are lucky, they may be able to find an empty burrow, but they will have to dig their own if not.

 Moles are not blind but colorblind and do not see well.
 Their eyes are fully formed with a lens, iris, and retina, but the optic nerve only has a small number of nerve fibers leaving it poorly developed.